What is MACRS Depreciation?

 MACRS Depreciation Table

 The MACRS depreciation table is formulated on the asset classes.
-The asset classes are defined on the basis of the useful life of an asset.
+The asset classes are defined based on the useful life of an asset.
 The following table has formed the basis of the useful life of the asset as identified by the business: –

 Time Period | Percentage rate of depreciation | |||||